Mount Ulla Township, Rowan County, North Carolina: Etymology

 Presumably, Mount Ulla was named for a village in Ireland called Oola (Ulla in Irish spelling).
-According to a different source, Rev. Andrew Y.Lockridge (1801-1876), the second minister at the Back Creek Presbyterian Church, named the community in 1830.
+According to a different source, Rev. Andrew Y. Lockridge (1801–1876), the second minister at the Back Creek Presbyterian Church, named the community in 1830.
 The reasons for the name remain unknown but it is believed it is of literary origin since Rev. Lockridge was an ardent student of literature.
-There is speculation that Rev.Lockridge named the community in reference to a biblical man Ulla in the Book of Chronicles 7:39.
+There is speculation that Rev. Lockridge named the community in reference to a biblical man Ulla in the Book of Chronicles 7:39.

 There is a new hypothesis that Mount Ulla was named after Ulaid, a Gaelic over-kingdom in north-eastern Ireland during the Middle Ages.
 Ulaid gave its name to the province of Ulster, the ancestral homeplace of the Scotch-Irish settlers in Mount Ulla vicinity.

 Mount Ulla Post Office was established on 22 April 1843, a name change for Wood Grove Post Office established on 12 April 1830.
-The first Mount Ulla post master was James Cowan.
-This post office was discontinued on 24 October 1899 and renamed Rowan Post Office and then reestablished on 22 November 1899 as Mount Ulla Post Office with Adam E. Sherrill as post master.
+The first Mount Ulla postmaster was James Cowan.
+This post office closed on 24 October 1899 and mail was transferred to Rowan Post Office nearby.
+The Rowan Post Office (which opened on 24 January 1889) was renamed to Mount Ulla Post Office on 22 November 1899 with Adam E. Sherrill as postmaster.
 In 1846 Mount Ulla in Rowan County appeared in the Table of Post Offices in the United States.
+In 1894, the name of the post office was seen written as Mountulla.